top of page

 Imagine having every sound turned up, every light brightened, and every movement amplified.
 That’s what many teens experience during sensory overload.

-It can show up as:
+It can manifest as:

 • Sudden irritability